heatseeknyc/landlord-lookup-client/README.rst

   /buildings/<keyarg>
   /contats/<keyarg>

 That's it.
 There's no "model" per se, and hardly any view state to keep track of (other than a few objects represent what's on the map, in the ``lookup.view`` namespace).
 The CSS "design" as such is also extremely simple -- just a basic responsive grid (which we haven't exhaustively tested, but seems to look OK on most common browsers / tablets).

-Accordingly, it uses no frameworks beyond jQuery + Leaflet.js.
+Accordingly, its dependency footpring is quite minimal (jQuery, Leaflet, dustjs), and will hopefully stay that way.

 Mobile